aryzing/almost-everything/README.md

 App to help with the hiring and onboarding of crew personnel.

+# Key dependencies

+Recent versions of

+- docker and docker-compose
+- node and npm

 # How Webpack is used

 This project uses WDS to serve the application assets during development.
 A productiong bundle can also be generated using the `build` script, however, a production server has not been implemented and is considered outside the scope of this assignment.